marissa-wang/marissa-wang/README.md

 Hi, I'm a Cognitive Sciences major at UC Irvine.
 Admittedly new to coding (somewhat) and haven't done much with it yet, but I'm getting there.

 I draw, write, read, and play music in my free time.
 I also have an abnormal fascination and affection for animals, psychological matters, and Russian literature.
-Anything that involves analysis and the intertwining of heart and brain, I tend to enjoy.
+Anything that involves analysis and the interweaving of heart and brain, I tend to enjoy.

 <p align="center">
   <img src="https://raw.githubusercontent.com/marissa-wang/marissa-wang/refs/heads/main/neuronrat.png" width="500"/>